Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

 If you choose Plan B as your emergency contraception, it is best to take it within 72 hours (3 days) of having unprotected sex. ella’s time frame is a little longer; studies have shown that it can work for up to 120 hours (5 days) after unprotected sex.

-Although ella may work for up to 5-days, it is still best to take either it or Plan B as soon as possible.
+Although Ella may work for up to 5-days, it is still best to take either it or Plan B and its generics ASAP.

-Like mentioned above, Plan B and ella can both be free of charge if you have insurance and are buying ahead.
+Like mentioned above, Ella and Plan B can both be free of charge if you have insurance and are buying ahead.

 The Relief of Having It Around Just in Case

-Check out this emergency contraception video featuring our CEO/ Co-Founder Dr. Sophia Yen!
+Check out this emergency contraception video featuring our CEO and Co-Founder, Dr. Sophia Yen!

 If you want to learn more, check out our blogs on emergency contraception.
 Remember, Pandia Health can help you get a prescription for ella, and deliver your usual birth control to you, both with FREE delivery!
 And if you have insurance, “FREE of charge” = no copay, no deductible!

-This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis or treatment, and should never be relied upon for specific medical advice.
-Please consult YOUR doctor/provider before changing, stopping, or starting any medications.
+Disclaimer: This article, even if and to the extent that features the advice of physicians and medical practitioners, it is not, nor is it intended to be, a substitute for professional medical advice, diagnosis or treatment, and should never be relied upon for specific medical advice.
+Always seek the advice of your doctor/primary care provider for specific health needs.